Change Indicator

 Definition

-The starting average first-year teacher salary is based on contracts submitted to Maine's educational union called the Educational Association (MEA).
+The starting average first-year teacher salary is based on contracts submitted to Maine's educational union called the Maine Educational Association (MEA).
 The definition of starting teacher salary is the amount a district has agreed in their contract to pay a first-year teacher by with a Bachelor's Degree and no experience teaching.
 The average of the county is computed by averaging the contracted starting salaries by district, without regard to how many teachers were hired at that salary.

 Data Source